google/shaderc-rs/README.md

 3. Run the command: `rustup default stable-x86_64-pc-windows-msvc`
 4. Run the command: `rustup target install x86_64-pc-windows-gnu`
 5. Install [Build Tools for Visual Studio 2017](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017).
 If you have already been using this toolchain then its probably already installed.
+6. Install [Ninja](https://github.com/ninja-build/ninja/releases) (download ninja-win.zip and extract ninja.exe somewhere suitable).
-6. Install [msys2](http://www.msys2.org/), following ALL of the instructions.
+7. Install [msys2](http://www.msys2.org/), following ALL of the instructions.
-7. Then in the msys2 terminal run: `pacman --noconfirm -Syu mingw-w64-x86_64-cmake mingw-w64-x86_64-make mingw-w64-x86_64-python2`
+8. Then in the msys2 terminal run: `pacman --noconfirm -Syu mingw-w64-x86_64-cmake mingw-w64-x86_64-make mingw-w64-x86_64-python2`
-8. Add the msys2 mingw64 binary path to the PATH environment variable.
+9. Edit the PATH environment variable to include the path where you extracted ninja.exe, and the msys2 mingw64 binary path.
-9. Any cargo command that builds the project needs to include `--target x86_64-pc-windows-gnu` e.g. to run: `cargo run --target x86_64-pc-windows-gnu`
+10. Any cargo command that builds the project needs to include `--target x86_64-pc-windows-gnu` e.g. to run: `cargo run --target x86_64-pc-windows-gnu`

 ### Linux Example Setup